Simple Rituals, Powerful Benefits:

 Ginger in Traditional Medicine

-Ginger has long been one of the most widely used herbs in both Traditional Chinese Medicine (TCM) and Ayurveda.
+Ginger has long been one of the most widely used herbs in both Ayurveda (yoga’s sister preventative and holistic medical science) and Traditional Chinese Medicine (TCM).
 In fact, ginger appears in nearly half of all prescriptions in these systems.
 Its warming yang energy stimulates the body, boosts circulation, and helps restore balance.

 Health Benefits of Ginger

-Ginger’s healing properties go far beyond flavoring food.
+Ginger’s healing properties as a spice go far beyond flavoring food.
 Here are some of its most powerful benefits:

 • Boosts immunity: Helps fight colds and flu naturally.